GauravDhuri/missingskill-learning/javascript/introduction.md

 # <span class="header">Introduction to JavaScript</span>

 'Java' a word that every programming student has come across.
 Aonther similar word that we often hear is 'JavaScript'.
 Often people make the mistake of assuming them to be the same.
-And Yes, in some ways they are similar but are fundamentally are different.
+And Yes, in some ways they are similar but are fundamentally different.

 <center>